Hadookhan/my-portfolio/README.md

 - All my projects listed in chronological order from when I first began development,
 - A Project description,
-- A image or interactable version of the project,
+- An image or interactable version of the project,
 - A self reflection piece,
 - A list of valuable skills I earned,
-- Links to project and its source code.
+- Links to the project and its source code.

 # About THIS project (my personal website)